Institute of Design

 Chicago, IL 60616

 Since its founding as the New Bauhaus in 1937, the Institute of Design has grown into the largest full-time graduate-only design program in the U.S. with students from around the world.
-The school offers a professional Master of Design degree program with areas of study in communication design, interaction design, product design, strategic design, systems thinking, and user research; a dual Master of Design/M.B.A. degree program in partnership with the Stuart School of Business; the Master of Design Methods, a nine-month program for mid-career professionals; and a Ph.D. in Design.
+The school offers a professional Master of Design degree program with areas of study in communication design, interaction design, product design, strategic design, systems thinking, and user research; a dual Master of Design/M.B.A. or a dual Master of Design/M.PUPA. degree program in partnership with the Stuart School of Business; the Master of Design Methods, a nine-month program for mid-career professionals; and a Ph.D. in Design.
 The Institute of Design created the country's first Ph.D. design program in 1991.

 Minor in Human-Centered Design

 Required courses (choose a minimum of 6 credits)

 ID 410 Introduction to Design Processes (3crs)

 ID 420 Fundamentals of Design (3crs)

 Domain-specific electives (choose a minimum of 6 credits**)

 **Courses in colleges outside of the Institute of Design (ID) may have additional prerequisites or limitations on enrollment.
 Some 4th-year students may be able to enroll in 500 level courses at ID on a case by case basis as assessed by ID faculty.